SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

     </div>
 </div>

-The Dual Channel Processing Theory, a well-supported cognitive theory, explains that we process verbal and non-verbal information through separate channels, forming unique connections between new material and our existing knowledge<d-cite key="paivio1968"></d-cite> .
-When learners draw, they engage both verbal and visual processing channels as process the text in a passage and create a corresponding visuospatial representation.
-This process enhances cognitive processing and recall<d-cite key="wammes2017learning"></d-cite>.

-Learner-generated drawings are visual representations created by students to achieve educational goals<d-cite key="alesandrini1981pictorial"></d-cite>.
-Generative learning strategies, like drawing, promote long-term understanding by helping learners identify gaps in their knowledge and update their understanding through self-monitoring<d-cite key="vanmeter2013"></d-cite>.
-Drawing allows students to personalize study materials, addressing individual differences in prior knowledge and learning needs.
-These drawings can be representational (faithfully depicting physical structures) or non-representational (abstract diagrams and flow charts)<d-cite key="carney2002pictorial"></d-cite>.
-Non-representational drawings may require additional cognitive processing to translate abstract visuals into meaningful content.

-Research on learner-generated drawings has yielded mixed results, influenced by factors such as prior knowledge and the level of guidance provided during the drawing process.
-Early studies showed weak effects favoring drawing to learn.
-For example, researchers found that drawing or paraphrasing while learning about electrochemistry had varied impacts based on the level of detail of students' drawings<d-cite key="alesandrini1981pictorial"></d-cite>.
-Subsequent studies indicated that drawing without guidance might be too cognitively demanding, detracting from meaningful engagement with the material<d-cite key="schwamborn2011cognitive"></d-cite>.
-Guided drawing processes, such as providing drawing training or partially completed worksheets, have shown positive learning outcomes.
-These strategies help learners identify knowledge gaps, reduce cognitive load, and receive feedback on their mental representations<d-cite key="scheiter2017sketching"></d-cite>.

-## Research Focus
+Drawing as a learning strategy presents both opportunities and challenges.
+Creating drawings can help students identify knowledge gaps and monitor their understanding through self-generated feedback<d-cite key="vanmeter2013"></d-cite>.
+These drawings may be representational (depicting physical structures) or non-representational (abstract diagrams)<d-cite key="carney2002pictorial"></d-cite>, each serving different learning purposes<d-cite key="alesandrini1981pictorial"></d-cite>.
+However, the effectiveness of drawing varies with factors such as the learner's prior knowledge and the level of guidance provided.
+For beginners, creating accurate drawings from scratch can be cognitively demanding, potentially detracting from learning the material itself<d-cite key="schwamborn2011cognitive"></d-cite>.
+Structured approaches, such as partially completed worksheets, have shown more consistent positive outcomes by helping students manage cognitive demands while providing feedback on their mental models<d-cite key="scheiter2017sketching"></d-cite>.

 Most studies on learner-generated drawings focus on concrete, observable systems.
 However, not all scientific concepts have definitive visual representations.
 Topics like dark matter, black holes, and natural selection are either theoretical, unfold over long periods, or lack a physical presence.
 Our research explores whether the efficacy of drawing to learn depends on the content of the lesson.